Structure for those who want precision.

 92.5%

-reported stopping nicotine use in a published survey of 107 paying smoking-cessation clients.
+stopped using nicotine in a published survey of 107 paying clients.

 86.9%